Converting a SARL into a SAS in France: steps, costs and tax implications 2026

 | Total indicative range (SME) | EUR 3,500 | EUR 12,800 | Excluding potential tax charge on IR cessation |

-For a simple structure (two shareholders, low share capital, no CTT required), total costs can fall to around EUR 3,000.
-For a company with multiple shareholders, complex regulated agreements and a required CTT, the budget may exceed EUR 15,000.
+For a simple structure, for example a company that already has a statutory auditor (who then issues the report), total costs can fall to around EUR 3,000.
+For a company with no statutory auditor, multiple shareholders and complex regulated agreements, the budget, including the transformation auditor's report, may exceed EUR 15,000.

 Important: the cost of a poorly managed conversion is typically far higher than the fees above.
 An unplanned tax cessation, a miscalibrated director's social regime, or vague SAS bylaws can generate tens of thousands of euros in additional charges or taxes.